Reviews (1-25 of 68)

 - Testing and recommendations on cloud environment and not good enough.

 Couchbase is less suited to smaller-scale systems as it is more complex to use and requires higher minimal resources than comparative solutions.

 Feature Scorecard Summary

-Customers include industry leaders Amadeus, AT&T, BD (Becton, Dickinson and Company), Carrefour, Cisco, Comcast, Disney, DreamWorks Animation, eBay, Marriott, Neiman Marcus, Tesco, Tommy Hilfiger, United, Verizon, Wells Fargo, as well as hundreds of other household names.
-For more information, visit www.couchbase.com.
+The vendor states that current customers include industry leaders Amadeus, AT&T, BD (Becton, Dickinson and Company), Carrefour, Cisco, Comcast, Disney, DreamWorks Animation, eBay, Marriott, Neiman Marcus, Tesco, Tommy Hilfiger, United, Verizon, Wells Fargo, as well as hundreds of other household names.

 - Does not have featureFree Trial Available?No